-Ninety percent of website users never contribute comments or content to the site.
+90% of a website's users never contribute comments or content to the site.
 Remember this large and quiet audience when developing your engagement strategies, because they are reading your messages even though you don't hear from them.
 Only 1% of a website's users, the influencers, account for almost all of the activity on that site.3